-Role of the Special Educational Needs Coordinator (SENCO)
+Role of the Special Educational Needs Coordinator (SENDCO)

-Our Special Educational Needs Coordinator is Miss Dyson, who in collaboration with the head teacher and governing body, plays a key role in determining the development of the provision in the school in order to raise the achievement of vulnerable children.
-Working closely with staff, parents and carers, and other agencies, the SENCO takes day-to-day responsibility for the operation of the Special Educational Needs and Disability Policy, which can be found below.
+Our Special Educational Needs Coordinator is Mr O'Connor, who in collaboration with the head teacher and governing body, plays a key role in determining the development of the provision in the school in order to raise the achievement of vulnerable children.
+Working closely with staff, parents and carers, and other agencies, the SENDCO takes day-to-day responsibility for the operation of the Special Educational Needs and Disability Policy, which can be found below.

 Role of the child

 The children are at the centre of everything we do.
 We cater for the individual needs of the individual child and ensure that their views are capture and considered when planning targets, interventions and support and these are shared at review meeting through the children's one page profiles

 Parent/ Carers have meetings with their child teacher twice a year at parents evening and receive a written report on their child's attainment and progress at the end of the year.
 If you have any concerns regarding your child's needs, attainment or progress please organise a meeting with your child's class teacher or our SENDCO through the school office.
 If you and the school feel that your child has significant additional needs, they will be added to the school's Special Educational Needs register.
 Parents / Carers are invited to attend meetings, with our SENDCO, about their child at least three times a year.
 During these meetings, previous targets are reviewed, additional support and intervention is offered and planned for and new targets are set.
 Where a child's needs are more complex parents/ carers are invited annual reviews which may involve other professionals.